Key Objectives of ZIM’s environmental policy:

 - Garbage: Garbage on board is separated into components such as plastics, paper, and food waste.
 Incineration of allowed components is performed on board and then the ash is delivered to shore facilities.

-Air - NOx and SOx Control
+Air - NOx and SOx Control and Increasing Fuel Efficiency

 - Fleet Low Load Operation (~40% NCR).